Maritime Energy Storage Systems - Taking Advantage of Cross Market Learnings to Speed Time to Market

 In many cases, when companies begin looking at solutions for maritime applications they are able to start, not from a “clean sheet” but rather from an existing design.
 These current systems may not meet all of the requirements for a marine application, but most often they can be modified to meet the emerging certifications and type approval requirements for marine applications.
 In this presentation I will show how an existing energy storage system can be evaluated against marine requirements in order to offer a fast to market solution with high levels of safety.

-Dr Warner serves as president-elect for the global industry trade group NAATBatt International.
+Dr Warner serves as President for the global battery industry trade group NAATBatt International.
 He also serves as the Chair for the Society of Automotive Engineers (SAE) Battery Size Standardization Committee and Co-Chair for the SAE Bus Battery Safety committee.

 In 2015 Dr Warner published his first book, “The Handbook of Lithium-Ion Battery Pack Design”.
 This offers a clear and concise layman’s explanation of the history, chemistries, applications, and how Li-ion batteries are designed for the manager, sales person, product manager or engineers.
 In 2018 Dr Warner will publish his second book, “Lithium-Ion Chemistries – A Primer”.